quodlibet/mutagen/docs/tutorial.rst

 Mutagen Tutorial
 ----------------

 There are two different ways to load files in Mutagen, but both provide similar interfaces.
 The first is the :class:`Metadata <mutagen.Metadata>` API, which deals only in metadata tags.
-The second is the :class:`FileType <mutagen.FileType>` API, which is a superset of the :class:`Metadata` API, and contains information about the audio data itself.
+The second is the :class:`FileType
+<mutagen.FileType>` API, which is a superset of the :class:`mutagen
+<mutagen.Metadata>` API, and contains information about the audio data
+itself.

 Both Metadata and FileType objects present a dict-like interface to edit tags.
 FileType objects also have an 'info' attribute that gives